FriendlyCaptcha/friendly-captcha-python/example/README.md

 ### Requirements

 - Python 3.9+
-- Your Friendly Captcha API key and site key.
+- Your Friendly Captcha API key and sitekey.

 ### Start the application